Automate the Right Things—Not Everything: A Guide for Startups

 🧭 Bonus: Signs You’re Ready for Developer-Led Automation

-✔️ You have a dedicated dev team or partner agency
+✔️ You have a dedicated development team or partner agency.

 📊 Real-World Snapshot: Audit in Action